 What is a donor-advised fund?

-A donor-advised fund (DAF) is a type of giving program that allows you to combine the most favorable tax benefits with the flexibility to easily support your favorite charities.
+A donor-advised fund, or DAF program, is a charitable giving program that allows you to combine the most favorable tax benefits with the flexibility to easily support your favorite charities.
+You can give cash, stock, or other assets and take advantage of a tax deduction.
 An increasingly popular charitable vehicle, DAFs are an excellent way to both simplify your charitable giving and facilitate your strategic philanthropic goals.

 How does it work?

 - Establish your DAF by making an irrevocable, tax-deductible donation to a public charity that sponsors a DAF program